Skip to content

 If, for example, a lawyer needs to search a seller’s documents for all non-compete employee agreements, the software will enable them to do so at a level of speed and efficiency that’s been unachievable before now.

-Not so long ago, M&A due diligence entailed lawyers sifting through literal piles of paper to assess a seller’s operations.
+Not so long ago, due diligence entailed lawyers sifting through literal piles of paper to assess a seller’s operations.
 And despite the widespread move to digitalization in the 2010s, diligence still required lawyers to perform time-consuming analyses, if now in a virtual deal room.

 While there were fewer physical documents, the time spent analyzing them wasn’t greatly reduced from the paper days.
 Each document had to be read, quickly scanned for any relevant information, and lawyers hoped they didn’t miss anything vital.